 Anyone who's ever done any coding knows that it requires a huge amount of concentration.
-This also means that even if you're using as many web design tools as possible in order to automate or speed up processes, you may still find it hard to switch off after a long coding session.
+This also means that even if you're using the best laptops for programming and as many web design tools (opens in new tab) as possible in order to automate or speed up processes, you may still find it hard to switch off after a long coding session.

 To find out how you can relax your brain and get to sleep after an intense coding session, we spoke to web designers and developers to see how they do it.

 "One of the challenges I have is switching my brain off, either so I can relax or switch gears and work on something new," says experience design strategist at Rochelle Dancel (opens in new tab).
 "So it’s always good to get the blood going again.
 I took up bouldering [a form of rock climbing] a couple of years ago; I love it because my brain and my muscles have to be in perfect harmony or I’ll literally fall off the wall.
 I’m not very good at it but it’s the perfect reset button for me.
 It’s also a great way to spend time with your team that doesn’t involve alcohol."